 (3 hours).
-Prerequisites: Prior or concurrent enrollment in Corporations or Business Associations.
+Prerequisites: Prior or concurrent enrollment in Corporations or Business Associations is recommended, although not mandatory.
 The course provides an understanding of the issues arising in business acquisition (and divestiture) transactions.
 Coverage is given to theories underlying acquisitions, alternative acquisition techniques and planning considerations that bear on the choice among those techniques.